pressidium/pressidium-cookie-consent/readme.txt

 = Can I integrate this plugin with my WordPress theme/plugin to block any scripts it loads? =

 Yes.
 On wp-admin, go to Settings -> Cookie Consent, select the “General” tab and make sure the “Page Scripts” option is enabled.
-Then, set the `type` of your scripts tags to `"text/plain"` and set a `data-cookiecategory` attribute to `"analytics"` or `"targeting"`.
+Then, set the `type` of your scripts tags to `"text/plain"` and set a `data-cookiecategory` attribute to `"analytics"`, `"targeting"` or `"preferences"`.

 For example, `<script type="text/plain" data-cookiecategory="analytics" src="analytics.js" defer></script>`